kestrelm/Creature_UE4/README.md

 - **UMG Slate UI Support** Render and display your Creature Character Animations together with UE4's powerful UMG Slate UI Widget Framework

+### Sample Creature Character Animation Files

+You can find a list of different character JSONs and their associated PNG texture/character atlases to test out the runtime [here](https://github.com/kestrelm/Creature_UE4/CharacterSamples).

+ In it, you should be able to download an animated Fox, Bat, Girl with Skin Swapping etc. from the provided [folder.](https://github.com/kestrelm/Creature_UE4/CharacterSamples).

 ### Trying out the new fancy Creature Editor & Runtimes:
 The directory containing this is called **CreatureEditorAndPlugin**.
 Most of the concepts from the old runtimes apply to the new ones so it should not be too big of a change.
 However, you will get access to some fancy new features, including the CreatureAsset, CreatureMeshComponent, new UI and a state machine.